How to write in plain English

 Why: the active voice makes it easy to see who is doing what.
 It's clear who needs to take action and what they need to do.

-Exception: you might want to use the passive voice if you want to be less direct (to avoid apportioning blame for example).
+Exception: when you want to be less direct, such as to avoid apportioning blame.
 Your fine hasn't been paid, is softer than: You haven't paid your fine.

-It's ok to start a new sentence with "And" or "But".
-But vary the length of your sentences so your text doesn't become monotonous.
+- It's ok to start a new sentence with "And" or "But"

-- don’t cover multiple points in one paragraph; start a new paragraph when you're changing topic
+- Start a new paragraph when changing topic

 Why: it’s easier to find and digest information in small and clearly defined chunks.